CloudBoltSoftware/js-sdk/README.md

 ## How to connect to this CodeArtifact repository to be able to install this and other private CloudBolt packages

-1. Go to [cloudbolt-npm](https://console.aws.amazon.com/codesuite/codeartifact/d/499620025628/cloudbolt/r/cloudbolt-npm?region=us-east-1) and click the `View connection instructions` button.
-2. Select `npm` from the list of options to be able to install this package.
-3. Follow the instructions there and be sure to include the `.npmrc` file in your project.
-4. Recommend adding a command to the prepare step to ensure the aws cli command is run to login to this repository prior to any install or publish.
-View this project's package.json and look at the `co:login` and `prepare` scripts for an example of this.
+Amazon recommended instructions are at [cloudbolt-npm](https://console.aws.amazon.com/codesuite/codeartifact/d/499620025628/cloudbolt/r/cloudbolt-npm?region=us-east-1).
+Click the `View connection instructions` button then select `npm` from the list of options.
+These steps are copied below with reccomendations for our organization's aws cli and sso setup.

+1. Add a new `co:login` npm script in your `project.json`: `"aws sso login && aws codeartifact login --tool npm --repository cloudbolt-npm --domain cloudbolt --domain-owner 499620025628"`.
+This ensures your aws cli is logged in before setting the project's npm repo.
+1. Add or edit a `prepare` npm script in your `project.json`.
+This ensures the aws cli is logged in and is using the CloudBolt private npm repo whenever installing or publishing.
+    - If you don't already have a `prepare` script, add the following `prepare` script: `"rpm run co:login"`.
+    - If you do already have a `prepare` script, use `concurrently` to run `co:login` at the same time.
+For example: `"concurrently \"npm run husky:install\" \"npm run co:login\""`.

 ## How to publish a new version to CodeArtifact

-1. Login to AWS CLI via `aws sso login`
-2. Delete any local `types` and `lib` folder in this directory
+1. Delete any local `types` and `lib` folder in this directory
-3. Increment the version of the `package.json` for this project and do an install to be sure the `package-lock.json` is up to date as well.
+1. Increment the version of the `package.json` for this project and do an install to be sure the `package-lock.json` is up to date as well.
-4. Run the command `npm run build` which will create the `types` and `lib` folder for this version you are about to publish.
+1. Run the command `npm run build` which will create the `types` and `lib` folder for this version you are about to publish.
-5. Run the command `npm publish` to publish this version to CodeArtifact
+1. Run the command `npm publish` to publish this version to CodeArtifact